Who We Are

 Our Mission: To empower women and girls in the Democratic Republic of Congo in their fight for safety, education, and economic independence.

-Femme Berceau de l’Abondance (FEBA, French for Woman Cradle of Abundance) began in 1999 when an ecumenical Christian group of women from various regions of the Democratic Republic of Congo gathered in response to the systemic poverty and violence against women in the DRC.
+Femme Berceau de l’Abondance (FEBA, French for Woman Cradle of Abundance) began in 1999 when an ecumenical group of Christian women from various regions of the Democratic Republic of Congo organized to respond to the systemic poverty and violence against women in the DRC.
 Femme Berceau de l’Abondance (FEBA) was born and has grown over the years, led by its visionary president Monique Misenga Mukuna.
 It implements a multifaceted approach to tackle complex and systemic problems of violence and poverty, and to empower women and girls to effect widespread, grassroots change, and build better lives for their families and communities.

 Elsie (Tshimunyi) McKee, a professor at Princeton Theological Seminary, was born and reared in the west Kasai province of the DRC.
 For many years she has supported various educational and medical projects in the Kasai, including teaching there short-term.
 She became personally acquainted with Monique Misenga Mukuna and her work in the capital city of Kinshasa in 2008.
 When the African-initiated non-profit FEBA entered its second phase in 2010, Elsie visited Monique and some of her close colleagues.
 The following year Elsie returned to begin documenting FEBA’s story; interviewing founders and members and visiting various activities to be able to share these women’s amazing journeys with her students and other North Americans.